-Severe xerostomia (Dry mouth) is usually caused by adverse effects to treatments or medications, such as radiotherapy and chemotherapy in cancer patients, and Sjögren syndrome .
+Severe Xerostomy is usually caused by the adverse effects of radiotherapy and chemotherapy in patients with cancer or Sjögren’s syndrome .

-Radiation therapy plays an important role in the treatment of many types of oral cancer, alone or in combination with chemotherapy or surgery.
+Radiation therapy plays a key role in the treatment of many types of oral cancer and can be applied either alone or in combination with chemotherapy or surgery.

-Ionising radiation, however, can cause alterations in the salivary glands, which are highly sensitive to radiation.
+It can, however, cause alterations in the salivary glands, which are highly sensitive to radiation.

-Treatment with expanded mesenchymal stem cells for xerostomia (Dry mouth) is focused on increasing the amount of salivary flow, recuperating the ability to salivate and the pleasure of eating.
+Treatment o Xerostomy with cultured mesenchymal stem cells is intended to increase salivary flow and recover the ability to salivate and the pleasure of eating.

-Stem cells to regenerate salivary glands damaged by radiation
+Stem cells to regenerate salivary glands damaged by radiotherapy